-The AK34-SC system board supports Enhanced IDE or ATA-2, ATA/33 and ATA/66 hard drives while AK34-EC supports Enhanced IDE or ATA-2, ATA/33, ATA/66 and ATA/100 hard drives.
+The system board supports Enhanced IDE or ATA-2, ATA/33, ATA/66 and ATA/100 hard drives.
 We recommend that you use hard drives from the same manufacturer.
 In a few cases, drives from two different manufacturers will not function properly when used together.
 The problem lies in the hard drives, not the system board.